lockieluke/Zinc/README.md

 `TypeScript` The language used the most in this browser which is used to make functions and the browser works properly.

 `JavaScript` Yes, we are going to ditch JavaScript in this browser.
 The language is used to make things in pages like New Tab work.

 `SCSS` SCSS is used to easily styling the UI of this browser.

 `HTML` HTML is used to construct most UI page and UI elements are added by TypeScript after page is fully loaded.

 `Python` Python is used in Zinc Development Script to make the development much more easier.

+`Java` Java is used in Zinc Native which makes some operations even faster and enables Multithreading capability.
+Native Communication is conducted with WebSockets.

 #### How to install Zinc